christopherm99/student-calendar-populator/README.md

 Either compile main.go to machine code (```go build```) or run the program directly (```go run main.go```).
 Now open a browser and visit ```localhost:8080```.
 The website should be online.
 ## Troubleshooting
 ### Likely errors:
-Double check that all of the the dependecies are installed.
+Double check that all of the the dependencies are installed.
 Also check you golang version.
-This code has been tested on golang version 1.6.2, but it may still work on other versions.
+This code has been tested on golang version 1.10.1 (the most recent at the time of this writing), but it may still work on other versions.
 ### Still having errors?
 Open a new issue on github, and make sure to include the output of the program and the output of ```go env```.